lyfar/HKWeather-Wind-R5/README.md

 - Regional wind (10‑minute mean/gust) FeatureServer is available for exploration: `https://portal.csdi.gov.hk/server/rest/services/common/hko_rcd_1634953844424_88011/FeatureServer`.

 Notes: Data is provisional and may fluctuate.
 This repo is for educational use only.

+## On-screen info (tooltip)

+Hover the “i” icon in the bottom-right to see:

+- What you’re seeing: a wind flow field where streaks represent the motion of air parcels.
+- Where the data comes from: HKO real-time weather (`rhrread`).
+- How direction is computed: meteorological “from” degrees are converted to a “to” heading for motion (e.g., from 90° → to 270°).
+- How speed is mapped: step = map(km/h, 0..60 → 0.3..3.0) × (deltaTime/16.7) so 8 km/h appears consistently across machines.

 ## License